 Before you can learn about food preservation methods, you have to understand why food spoils in the first place.

-There are five main factors which will cause food spoilage:
+Five main factors will cause food spoilage:

 Many food preservation methods work by limiting oxygen (such as vacuum packing) and water (such as dehydrating).